1. Skip to content

 How long will President Macron (r) keep his Prime Minister Gabriel Attal (l) in office?Image: Louise Delmotte/AP Photo/picture alliance

 It remains to be seen who the president will appoint as prime minister in this coalition.
 The new leader of the conservative party, Laurent Wauquiez, has categorically ruled out a head of government from the conservative ranks, as well as a regular coalition based on the German model.
 With its relative majority of votes, the center-right alliance could nevertheless push important legislation through parliament.
-As long as the RN and Front Populaire do not join forces on votes.
+As long as the RN and Popular Front do not join forces on votes.

 What will become of the RN?